Renting Servers in the Cloud: The Case of Equal Duration Jobs

 \subsection{Lower Bound}

 In this section, we present a parameterized lower bound on the competitive ratio of \FF for the case of equal duration and derive a couple of consequences of this parameterized lower bound.
 The adversarial instance consists of two sequences of jobs.
 In the first sequence all jobs have arrival time $0$ and in the second sequence all jobs have arrival time $t \in (0,1)$, by which our lower bound is parameterized.
 All jobs have duration $1$ in this instance.
-The first sequence is simply the nemesis instance for the bin packing problem due to~\cite{GareyGU72}.
+The first sequence is simply the nemesis instance for the bin packing problem due to~\cite{garey1972worst}.
 Recall that this instance creates three groups of \FF servers: (1) those with the load roughly $5/6$, (2) those with the load roughly $2/3$, and (3) those with the load roughly $1/2$.
 Meanwhile, $OPT$ is able to schedule all the jobs in the same instance into servers of duration $1$ and load close to $1$.
 Our second sequence consists of jobs that arrive at time $t$ and are used to extend the duration of each existing \FF server by an additive $1-t$.
 Thus, the items used to extend group (1) servers have size $1/12$ each.
 Those items used to extend group (2) have size $1/6$ each.
 Lastly, those items used to extend group (3) have size $1/4$ each.
 These items can be neatly combined by $OPT$ into servers of duration $1$ and load $1$.
 The following theorem presents the parameterized lower bound.
-The proof is self-contained, since we reproduce the nemesis instance from~\cite{GareyGU72} as part of the proof.

-\begin{theorem} The asymptotic competitive ratio of \FF for the \RSiC problem in the case where the duration of each job is $1$ and jobs arrive at times $0$ and $t \in (0,1)$ is at least $\frac{34}{27}(1+t)$. \end{theorem}
+The proof is self-contained, since we reproduce the nemesis instance from~\cite{garey1972worst} as part of the proof. \begin{theorem} The asymptotic competitive ratio of \FF for the \RSiC problem in the case where the duration of each job is $1$ and jobs arrive at times $0$ and $t \in (0,1)$ is at least $\dfrac{34}{27}(1+t)$. \end{theorem} \begin{proof} Fix a large positive integer $k$ and take $\delta$ such that $0 < \delta \ll 18^{-k}$.
+For $i \in [k]$ we define $\delta_i = \delta \times 18^{k - i}$.
+The adversarial sequence $\sigma$ of input items is a concatenation of two sequences.
+The jobs in the first sequence start at time zero, while the jobs in the second sequence start at time $t$.
+Furthermore, the first sequence is subdivided into three phases.
+The first phase consists of $k$ groups, where each one consists of $10$ jobs.
+Likewise, the second phase consists of $k$ groups, where each group consists of $10$ jobs.
+The third phase consists of $10k$ individual large jobs.
+Next, we describe the entire input with more details.